pjotrp/bioruby-rdf/doc/r_bioconductor.md

-# R/Bioconductor
+# R/Bioconductor (semantic web mashups)

 [R/Bioconductor](http://www.bioconductor.org/) contains a lot of modules with annotation data.
-Here we explore how to get this annotation data into a triple store.As a first step, we get the Arabidobsis Affymetrix microarray probe information into an RDF triple-store.
-In the second step we link the matching TAIR CDS sequences against the probe.
-In the final step we automate this by using an R script from the bio-rdf command.
+Here we explore how to get this annotation data into a triple store.
+In the first exercise, we locate Affy probe to gene ID mapping information, and get the matching nucleotide sequences via a shared TAIR ID.

+In the final step we automate this by using an R script from the bio-rdf command and output the mapped probes to a regular table.
+The bio-table gem can turn this information into RDF.

+This exercise, by Pjotr Prins, was started at the Semantic Web Biohackathon 2012, Toyama, Japan, as part of the Bio* work group.

 ## Fetching Arabidopsis probe information using ath1121501.db

 The ath1121501.db package contains Affymetrix Arabidopsis ATH1 Genome Array annotation data (chip ath1121501).

-In R install this package with
+In R install the Arabidobsis Affymetrix package with

 ```R
     source("http://bioconductor.org/biocLite.R")